alire-project/alire/doc/user-changes.md

 PR [#450](https://github.com/alire-project/alire/pull/450).

-When pinning a dependency to a directory (`alr pin|with <crate> --url`), detect if the target contains Alire metadata (as usual, in an `alire` subdir).
+When pinning a dependency to a directory (`alr pin|with <crate> --use`), detect if the target contains Alire metadata (as usual, in an `alire` subdir).
 In that case, use it to determine further dependencies and project file scopes.
 Also, the target dependency name is verified.

-For such a target directory, a shortcut `with` command is available since the crate name can be determined from the metadata: `alr with --url /path/to/target` (note the absence of a crate name).
+For such a target directory, a shortcut `with` command is available since the crate name can be determined from the metadata: `alr with --use /path/to/target` (note the absence of a crate name).

 ### Allow working with incomplete solutions